kritik-sah/website/README.md

-# We to cryptolancer.in website project.
+# Welcome to cryptolancer.in website project.
-Cryptolancer.in is a Hybrid decentralized application which will offer its users to Hire tallented freelacers and pay in crypto.
-We are planing to launch it on Polygon Matic Chain, since it has very less gass fee. and have huge ecosystem & potential of growth.
+Cryptolancer.in is a Hybrid decentralized application which will offer its users to Hire talented freelancer's and pay in crypto.
+We are planning to launch it on Polygon Matic Chain, since it has very less gas fee. and have huge ecosystem & potential of growth.

 #Our Tech Stack
 ---